Without You (Badfinger song): Mariah Carey version

-Background

-American singer and songwriter Mariah Carey's version, based on Harry Nilsson's version rather than the Badfinger original, was released as the third single off Music Box in the first quarter of 1994, its US release date of 21 January 1994 falling a week after Nilsson had died following a heart attack on 15 January 1994.
+American singer and songwriter Mariah Carey's version, based on Harry Nilsson's version rather than the Badfinger original, was released as the third single off Music Box in the first quarter of 1994.
+Its US release date of 21 January 1994 by Columbia Records fell a week after Nilsson's death following a heart attack on 15 January 1994.
 In the US "Without You" was promoted as a double A-side with "Never Forget You".
-While she had heard Nilsson's version as a very young girl, Carey's decision to remake his hit was based on a chance hearing during the time she was recording Music Box: "I heard that song in a restaurant and just knew it would be a huge international hit" recalls Carey.
+While she had heard Nilsson's version as a very young girl, Carey's decision to remake his hit was based on a chance hearing during the recording of Music Box: "I heard that song in a restaurant and just knew it would be a huge international hit" recalls Carey.
 Carey's version has been considered very popular on talent shows.
 "Without You" was later included on some non-US pressings of her compilation albums #1's (1998) and #1 to Infinity (2015), and her 2001 compilation, Greatest Hits.
 "Without You" was also included on her 2008 compilation The Ballads.

-In February 2008, Carey's version was performed in severely broken English on the Bulgarian talent show Music Idol by contestant Valentina Hasan, spawning a global meme called "Ken Lee" (misinterpretation of the line "Can't live").

-Release

-"Without You" was released on 21 January 1994 in the United States, where Columbia distributed 7-inch vinyls, 12-inch vinyls, cassettes, maxi cassettes, CDs, and maxi CD singles.
-The label issued it in the United Kingdom on 7 February as a 7-inch vinyl, cassette, and CD.
-RCA re-released Nilsson's version on the same day.
-Columbia issued a second UK CD a week later.
-Sony Music Japan released a mini CD in that country on 21 February.